ZDSRepositories/dotwar/API_Manual.md

 All endpoints expect POST requests and will error if a different method is used.\
 Some routes are not part of the API per se and will be requested by browsers, so they will use GET.

-All key-value pairs that are parameters for an endpoint are to be provided as POST headers.
+All key-value pairs that are parameters for an endpoint are to be provided as POST body key-value pairs.

 Some endpoints will trigger an update run of a simulation.
 Some of these will update the simulation before the endpoint does its job (most info-related endpoints such as /scan) while some will update the simulation after the endpoint does its job (e.g. /add_order).